 What the F**K?

-So why do Brazilians drink coffee so much and what makes their coffee special?
+So why do Brazilians drink coffee so much, and what makes their coffee special?
 The Brazilians don’t use “instant” coffee at all.
-They “painstakingly” brew and strain the coffee out and put it into flask.
-I use the word “painstaking” from a foreigner’s perspective, but from the smile on the face of the Brazilian while he or she is making coffee will quickly convince you that for Brazlians, making coffee is a “labor of love”.
+They “painstakingly” brew and strain the coffee out and put it into a flask.
+I use the word “painstakingly” from a foreigner’s perspective, but the smile on the face of the Brazilian while he or she is making coffee will quickly convince you that for Brazlians, making coffee is a “labor of love.”

 Related: A mother’s unfathomable love for her child.